 No personal information is stored after users delete their personal accounts after a period of time set in the British and EU laws.

-Members’ Personal Information Collection and Use
+Students’ Personal Information Collection and Use

 Based on the information submitted to London School of Finance and Law (LSFL) at registration, we create student records for individuals and provide them with the right information and services related to their chosen subject areas.